espruino/Espruino/README_JIT.md

 * `i++` / `++i`
 * `~i`/`!i`/`+i`/`-i`
 * On the whole functions that can't be JITed will produce a message on the console and will be treated as normal functions.
+* Function arguments

 Doesn't work:

 * Everything else
-* Function arguments
 * `var/const/let`

 Performance:

-* Right now, variable accesses search for the variable each time - so this is pretty slow.
+* When calling a JIT function, we use existing FunctionCall code to set up args and an execution scope (so args can be passed in)
-  * Maybe they could all be referenced at the start just once and stored on the stack?
-This could be an easy shortcut to get fast local vars too.
+* Right now, variables are referenced at the start just once and stored on the stack
-  * If we did this we'd need to do a first pass, but the first pass *could* be used as quick way to see if the code was JITable
-  * We can't allocate them as we go because we have flow control though.
-  * We also have to worry about unlocking them all on exit if we reference them at the start
-  * We could also extend it to allow caching of constant field access, for instance 'console.log'
+  * We could also maybe extend it to allow caching of constant field access, for instance 'console.log'
 * Built-in functions could be called directly, which would be a TON faster
 * Peephole optimisation could still be added (eg. removing `push r0, pop r0`) but this is the least of our worries
 * Stuff is in place to allow ints to be stored on the stack and converted when needed.
 This could maybe allow us to keep some vars as ints.
 * When a function is called we load up the address as a 32 bit literal each time.
 We could maybe have a constant pool?
 * When we emit code, we just use StringAppend which can be very slow.
 We should use an iterator (it's an easy win for compile performance)

-Big stuff to do:

-* When calling a JIT function, using existing FunctionCall code to set up args and an execution scope (so args can be passed in)

 ## Testing